urnest/urnest/README.md

 -   xju has my C++ classes for things like posix threads, exception handling, assertions; if there is a theme it is providing classes that are hard to misuse
+      status: usable

 -   btt is a simple time tracker, it uses fltk1.3 for UI
+      status: usable

 -   hcp is progress towards a utility to split C++-in-single-source-file into .h and .cpp files (to make coding more efficient); part of this utility is a (partial) C++ parser that I hope to use to write other C++ source code handling tools
+      status: usable but room for improvement (see hcp/TODO)

+-   omnicxy is progress towards a CORBA C++ language mapping that uses standard C++ classes like string, vector
+    status: omniORB implementation early days (see omnicxy/TODO)

 -   xo is my notes on how I would re-write odin so that I could understand how it works and therefor fix and improve it :-)
+      status: planning